derek-dchu/derek-dchu.github.io/_posts/2014-10-08-csv-module-in-Python.md

 categories:	Python
 ---

 CSV (Comma Separated Values) format is the most common import and export format for spreadsheets and databases which is widely used in financial industry or other data driven field.
+Here is a simple example about how a table can be represented by CSV:

 | Sort Order | Common Name | Formal Name                             | Type              |
 |------------|-------------|-----------------------------------------|-------------------|
 | 1          | Afghanistan | Islamic State of Afghanistan            | Independent State |
 | 2          | Albania     | Republic of Albania                     | Independent State |
 | 3          | Algeria     | People's Democratic Republic of Algeria | Independent State |

-For example, above table can be represented as a sequence as follow:
+|

+	# equivalent to a table
 	Sort Order,Common Name,Formal Name,Type
 	1,Afghanistan,Islamic State of Afghanistan,Independent State,
 	2,Albania,Republic of Albania,Independent State,